Candice Porter, Executive Director

 Board of Directors

 Tara Ball is the President and founder of Connor’s Climb Foundation.
 Having lost her oldest son Connor to suicide in 2011, she became a staunch advocate for suicide education and prevention at the local, state and national levels.
-Ms. Ball serves on the Executive Council of the American Foundation for Suicide Prevention (AFSP) New Hampshire Chapter, and she is an AFSP Field Advocate for the state.
+Ms. Ball is a founding member of the American Foundation for Suicide Prevention (AFSP) New Hampshire Chapter, and she is an AFSP Field Advocate.